Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

 2.  the third character should be an underscore (`_`)
 3.  the last character should also be an underscore (`_`)

 The applicant enters the following string into the input field: `11_fishbones`.
 That string satisfies only requirement 2 above, while requirements 1 and 3 are not satisfied.
 When the applicant submits his application the API returns that the input was invalid because it begins with a number.
+The web application displays the error next to the input field which is being validated.
 The applicant, who is a stressed person and currently is in hurry, sighs and changes their input to `a1_fishbones`, and resubmits the application, believing they fixed the error.

 Now, the input string satisfies requirements 1 and 2, but requirement 3 is not satisfied.
-The API once again returns that the input was invalid because the last character is not an underscore.
+The API once again returns that the input was invalid because the last character is not an underscore, and the web application once again displays an annoying little error message.
 The applicant gets seriously frustrated and begins to feel helpless: how many more times will this cycle continue?
-Why cannot the API tell them everything that is wrong in one go, instead of having to use a trial-and-error method until the input gets accepted?
+Why cannot the web application (which in extension becomes the API) tell them everything that is wrong in one go, instead of having to use a trial-and-error method until the input gets accepted?

+It is fairly interesting how this problem, which originates from a problem in the UX of the API, can become a problem of technical design and ultimately implementation using purely functional programming.

 ## Solution